nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 ### Display name

-Several models such as device type and VLAN expose a `display_name` property which has been renamed to `display`.
-In fact, there are several other instances, especially in the REST API, where the `display_name` field is used and as such, all instances have been renamed to `display`.
+Several models such as device type and VLAN exposed a `display_name` property, which has now been renamed to `display`.
+In fact, there are several other instances, especially in the REST API, where the `display_name` field was used and as such, all instances have been renamed to `display`.

 #### CSV Imports